StackStorm/st2docs/docs/source/sensors.rst

 Sensors
 -------

-Sensors are essentially adapters that are a way to integrate |st2|
+Sensors are a way to integrate external systems and events with |st2|.
-with an external system so that triggers can be injected into |st2|
+Sensors are pieces of Python code that either periodically poll some external system, or passively wait for inbound events.
+They then inject triggers into |st2|, which can be matched by rules, for potential action execution.

-before rule matching results in potential actions.
-Sensors are pieces of Python code and have to follow the |st2| defined sensor interface requirements to run successfully.
+Sensors are written in Python, and have to follow the |st2|-defined sensor interface requirements to run successfully.

 Triggers
 --------